taneeshbhojawala/taneeshbhojawala.github.io/README.md

 You can be in contact with me at **taneeshbhojawala@gmail**.
 This is a website for my **Electronics** projects and programms for **Arduino**.
-We are going to make ***robots*** using **Arduino**. we will also do circuiting without using *Arduino*.
+We are going to make ***robots*** using **Arduino**.
+We will also do circuiting without using *Arduino*.
 We will have a *lot of fun* doing these project.

 I will teach you how to make a circuit on a breadboard and then making the circuit on **PCB**.